cyberark/simple-llm-eval/README.md

 ![Simpleval Banner](https://raw.githubusercontent.com/cyberark/simple-llm-eval/main/docs/media/simpleval-banner.jpeg)

-Welcome to the simple llm evaluation framework, or simpleval for short.
+Welcome to the simple LLM evaluation framework, or **simpleval** for short.

+**simpleval** is a Python package designed to simplify the evaluation of Large Language Models (LLMs) using the "LLM as a Judge" technique.

+It supports various LLM providers, such as OpenAI, Google (Gemini API, Vertex), AWS Bedrock, Anthropic, Azure, and more (via LiteLLM).

 ## Getting Started